 COMMAND/ORGANIZATION: Program Executive Office for Combat Support and Combat Service Support

-DAWIA CERTIFICATIONS: Level III in business financial management, Level II in project management
+DAWIA CERTIFICATIONS: Level III in engineering; Level I in test and evaluation, and program management

 “Faces of the Force” is an online series highlighting members of the Army Acquisition Workforce through the power of individual stories.
 Profiles are produced by the U.S. Army Acquisition Support Center Communication and Support Branch, working closely with public affairs officers to feature Soldiers and civilians serving in various AL&T disciplines.
 For more information, or to nominate someone, please go to https://asc.army.mil/web/publications/army-alt-submissions/.

 Subscribe to Army AL&T News – the premier online news source for the Army Acquisition Workforce.